 Implantation blood is usually a different color than your average menstrual blood being either darker and more brown (old blood) or lighter and pinkish (very new, light bleeding).
 Given the implanting egg is the size of a pinhead, implantation bleeding is very light and shorter in duration than your regular cycle– unless of course you don’t normally have one.
-Implantation usually just appears as light spotting, just the faintest pink showing up on toilet paper when you use the bathroom or even just one to two tiny spots of blood.
+Implantation usually just appears as just the faintest pink showing up on toilet paper when you use the bathroom or even just one to two tiny spots of blood.
 Implantation will not cause heavy bleeding, however, there are other ways one can be pregnant and still experience period-like bleeding.
 Some women also get a slight hormone dip at implantation that can cause both a temperature dip on basal body charts and possibly some light spotting.
 This type of bleeding is not a heavy flow.

 Keep in mind that only about one third of women experience implantation bleeding.
 If you suspect pregnancy or have had unprotected sex, don’t assume that you’re not pregnant simply because you didn’t experience this symptom.
 Some women become pregnant and exhibit no symptoms what so ever.

 Beyond answering the question implantation bleeding or period, a pregnancy test will always be the best way to ease your mind.
 Be sure to take the test after your regular period should have been and not immediately after the bleeding.
-Even if it is implantation bleeding, the pregnancy test will probably still read negative as hCG levels in will be insufficient.
+Even if it is implantation bleeding, the pregnancy test will probably still read negative as hCG levels will be insufficient.
 On average it takes about 48 hours to get even a faint positive test.